CACI-International/ergo/ergo/user_guide/src/tutorial/concurrency.md

 Here we've changed a few things to take advantage of a few standard library
 functions:
-* `std:import` is used to specifically import particular indices of a value into the current scope, so for instance here we are taking `cache`, `env`, etc. from the standard library (rather than dumping the entire standard library into the top-level scope).
-* `Path:with-output` is a convenience function that captures the typical use case of creating an output path and having it depend on the command which creates it.
-So we pass a _function_ (described in more detail in the next section) which takes a single argument and returns the value which writes that argument (which will be a new path).
-This replaces the `seq ^[out = Path:new:, ..., :out]` pattern in the previous version of our script.
+* `Path:with-output` is a convenience function that captures the typical use case of returning an output path that is created by a _function_.
+So we pass a function (described in more detail in the next section) which takes a single argument and returns the value which writes that argument (which will be a new path).
+This replaces the `{out = Path:new:, ..., :out}` pattern in the previous version of our script.
-* `task` is our concurrency primitive; it will return a value which, when evaluated, will evaluate its value argument concurrently.
+* `task` is our concurrency primitive; it will evaluate the argument concurrently.

 From what we've covered so far, it should be clear how the rest of the changes to our script achieve concurrent compilation.
-Remember, the `exec` commands (and other commands) aren't doing their actions immediately, but rather returning values which are only evaluated as a chain of dependencies by the final value of the script.
+Remember, the script expressions aren't evaluated immediately, but rather are unevaluated values which are only evaluated if needed when evaluating the value returned by the script (in this case, the last line of the script).

 However, now we've got a lot of duplication.
 It'd be nice if we could make the compile step a repeatable block.
-It'd also be nice to use a list of files as our input data.
+It'd also be nice to use a list of files as an input.

 ## Functions
 `ergo` scripts support creating functions.
-User functions, like builtin functions, are evaluated immediately at the call site, but only have access to the environment scope that was present at their definition.
+User functions behave just like standard library functions (and indeed some standard library functions are implemented in scripts).

-Functions are introduced with `fn`.
-Following the keyword should be a **pattern** expression, indicating the expected positional and non-positional arguments.
-Such expressions are similar to normal expressions, but for instance `:value` indicates the binding to _set_ in the environment rather _get_.
-Then, an arrow `->` followed by the body of the function is expected.
+Functions are created with `fn`.
+Following the keyword should be a **pattern** expression, indicating the expected positional and keyed arguments.
+Such expressions are similar to normal expressions, but with a few exceptional parsing differences.
+For instance `:value` indicates the binding to _set_ in the environment rather _get_.
+An arrow `->` separates this pattern expression (the arguments of the function) from the body.
 Often this body will be a map/block (`{...}`), but it can be any expression.
-When called, the function argument pattern will be checked against the arguments and, if it matches, the body will be executed with the bindings from the pattern set.
+When called, the function arguments from the pattern expression will be matched against the call site arguments, and if no errors occur from this, the body expression is returned (capturing the arguments).

 Let's make compiling and linking into functions: